Back to blog

 4. Instrument traces: log prompt version, model, token use, tool calls, retrieved sources, outcome status, review time, and failure reason.

-5. Run a pilot: compare cost per successful run against the baseline process.
+5. Run a pilot: compare cost per successful run against the baseline process, including review labor and failed-run cleanup.

 6. Optimize: tune model routing, context size, caching, prompt structure, tool reliability, and review thresholds.

-7. Scale carefully: expand only when cost, quality, and value signals are stable.
+7. Scale carefully: expand only when cost, quality, value, permissions, and rollback signals are stable.

 If your team needs help choosing the right first workflow, start with AI development services discovery rather than a broad automation mandate.
 Agentic AI works best when the workflow is specific enough to measure and valuable enough to justify operational discipline.